splewis/csgo-executes/README.md

 - The editor can be buggy.
 Saving the config & reloading them can help if your spawns aren't showing up on the 'add spawns' menu for the execute builder menu.
 - If you don't know how something works, **look at the code**.

-Limitations:
-- With csutils, grenades cannot be thrown before when freezetime ends.
-This makes getting timings right, thus there is extra T freeze added: see ``sm_executes_default_extra_freeze_time``
-- Only 1 set grenade can be thrown from a spawn.
-This makes certain executes hard (upper executes on nuke, for example), but you can try to compensate by adding the 'flash' flag to T spawns that would typically flash after throwing their smoke/molotov.
-- Molotovs don't spread correctly when automatically thrown: this is a [csutils bug](https://github.com/splewis/csgo-practice-mode/issues/44).

 ## Contributing